Initial Screening Method (ISM) Testing

 For products with peak power ratings between 10 W – 15 W, manufacturers may choose which methods they would prefer be used.
 The SHS kit method is more appropriate for products that include appliances, though some country governments require testing according to IEC/TS 62257-9-5 for all products up to 15 W.

-Step 1: We recommend that you choose a test lab that is approved for ISM testing by Lighting Global.
-A list of test labs is available here and related policies are below.
+Step 1: Choose a test lab.
+We recommend that the chosen test lab be approved for ISM testing by Lighting Global.
+For more information, please review the list of approved test labs here and following related policies.

-Step 2: You will enter into contract directly with the test lab.
-Sample shipments, payments and reporting are handled between you and the test lab.
+Step 2: After choosing a lab, your company and the lab will enter into a contract for testing.
+Note that sample shipments, payments and reporting are handled between your company and the chosen test lab.

 Typically for ISM testing, you will need to provide at least three samples of the product directly to the test lab.
 Confirm the number of samples required and all other logistics directly with the test lab.